How to Find a Matrix Transpose Online: A Complete Guide to Transposing Matrices, Custom Delimiters, and Column Alignment

 7,8,9

-If you want the output to be neatly aligned — with columns padded so numbers line up — enable the column alignment option.
-This is especially helpful when your matrix contains numbers of varying widths.
+If you want the output to look tidy, with columns padded so numbers line up vertically, turn on column alignment.
+This helps a lot when your matrix has numbers of different widths.

 Step 5: Transpose

-Click the button to compute the transpose.
-The result appears immediately.
-For the comma-delimited input above, you would get:
+Hit the button.
+The result shows up immediately.
+For the comma-delimited input above, you'd get:

 1,4,7